For Agents

 4. Call rateloop_quote_question with dryRun: true or run rateloop-agents sandbox to validate the payload without payment.

 5. Call rateloop_quote_question for the live ask and show the cost plus legalNotice when the ask already uses public URLs or uploaded RateLoop imageUrls.
-For generated-image-only handoffs, create the handoff directly; the browser prepare step prices the ask before payment.
+Copy maxPaymentAmountHint into maxPaymentAmount unless the user chooses a different cap.
+For generated-image-only handoffs, create the handoff directly with a user-approved maxPaymentAmount; the browser prepare step prices the ask before payment.

 8. Poll rateloop_get_handoff_status, then rateloop_get_question_status, then fetch rateloop_get_result.